 Senior Cybersecurity Basics Badge: Identify Functions and Privileges

-labels parts of the program or data based on who can use it and how
+idea labels parts of the program or data based on who can use it and

-it’s used.
-This protects the code or data from revealing any more
+how it’s used.
+This protects the code or data from revealing any

-about itself than it needs to run a program.
-Programmers bundle, or
+more about itself than it needs to run a program.
+Programmers

-encapsulate, data and label it.
-While all the contents of the bundle
+bundle, or encapsulate, data and label it.
+While all the contents of

-still work, encapsulation means the user and the rest of the program
+the bundle still work, encapsulation means the user and the rest of

 A related idea is least privilege.
 That means as few people as necessary should have access to digital “stuff.”
 Identifying who can use computer hardware, programs, and data—and limiting how they can be used—limits the way hackers make trouble.